CERTCC/CERT-Guide-to-CVD/docs/howto/operation/inventory.md

 missions they support.
 This can help you prioritize your response to vulnerabilities based on the importance of the affected systems.

-!!! tip "SSVC and risk-based prioritization"
+!!! ssvc "SSVC and risk-based prioritization"

     We developed the [Stakeholder-Specific Vulnerability Categorization](https://certcc.github.io/SSVC)
     (SSVC) framework to help organizations prioritize their vulnerability